 In 2016 we purchased our gaited mammoth jack herdsire Lake Nowhere Judah as a weanling.
 We had been using other people’s studs for breeding and discovered that this was not cost effective and often unproductive.
 After and extensive search to find the perfect mammoth jack to breed to we decided to take the leap and buy our own.
 I had followed Deb Collins Kidwell, owner of Lake Nowhere Mule and Donkey Farm on facebook for years and her name came up multiple times when I was searching for a jack.
 Deb imprints her foals at birth and has amazing genetics in her breeding program.
 I got on her waiting list for a jack and the day Judah was born I knew he was the jack for me and put down a deposit on him.
 Judah was foaled on March 29th, 2016.
 He is a gorgeous blue roan jack with a blaze, primitive striping, a shoulder cross, dorsal stripe, excellent bone and superb breeding and conformation.
 His sire, AMJR PCF Genesis (own son of Preacher, grandson of BullyBoy and great grandson of Jen Jack), has one of the finest heritage American bloodlines in the US.
 Lake Nowhere Judah will join his Genesis-bred 1/2 brothers; Jubal in Puerto Rico, Kagen in Israel and Asher – soon to be in China – in producing outstanding, athletic, intelligent, kind mules here in Colorado.
 Judah has an extremely calm and gentle disposition.
 As a 6 month old he visited out local senior center, he has been the star of two events to raise money for our local animal shelter, and he will be trained under saddle and to pull a cart as soon as he is physically mature enough.
 His sire has produced many exceptional mules and he is out of the world renowned mammoth donkey breeding program, Lake Nowhere Mule and Donkey Farm.
 Judah will be standing stud at the Grand Ranch starting Spring 2018.
 We will be offering live cover and shipped semen.

 Judah was the start of our passion for donkeys.
 We have really enjoyed training Judah, our mammoth Jennet Lorie Darlin, and our rescue donkeys.
 Training donkeys have helped us improve our understanding of mules since everything disposition wise that is different from a horse comes from the donkey.
 Mammoth donkeys are safe, enjoyable trail mounts and have become increasingly popular for good reason.
-We will be breeding Lorie Darlin to Judah after he has more time just breeding mares and we will be picking up more project donkeys in the future to train under saddle.
+This year we also purchased four more beautiful mammoth jennets, two of which are confirmed in foal for hinny foals to a grulla Missouri Foxtrotter.
+We will be breeding our jennets to Judah this year using AI so he has more time just breeding mares.
+We will be picking up more project donkeys in the future to train under saddle.
 Donkeys are the most intelligent, comical, and affectionate of all equine.

 Along with training, breeding, and sales we are very passionate about animal rescue, rehabilitation, and rehoming.
 Please check out our rescue page to see the animals we have rescued and what we have available for adoption.
 Although rescue is not the most economically sensible thing to do, we truly love animals and when we come across one in dire need of saving we are hard pressed not to take them in when we have room.
 We have an especially soft spot for long ears and donkeys.
 It is our goal not to be an animal sanctuary but to rehabilitate, train, and rehome the equine we rescue so we have space and time to help more.
 We failed at this task with Poncho our standard donkey who we fell head over heals in love with.
 Luckily he is earning his keep as a therapy animal and he is in training to pull a cart as well.